jimryan/terra.js-wiki/Oracle-Feeder.md

 Note the following:

-1. Prevotes are automatically generated using [`MsgExchangeRateVote.getPrevote()`](https://terra-project.github.io/terra.js/classes/msgexchangeratevote.html#getprevote)
+1. Prevotes are automatically generated using [`MsgAggregateExchangeRateVote.getPrevote()`](https://terra-project.github.io/terra.js/classes/msgexchangeratevote.html#getprevote)

-2. `MsgExchangeRateVote` messages must precede `MsgExchangeRatePrevote` messages in sequence inside a transaction otherwise the `MsgExchangeRatePrevote` would override the current registered outstanding prevote for the validator.
+2. `MsgAggregateExchangeRateVote` messages must precede `MsgAggregateExchangeRatePrevote` messages in sequence inside a transaction otherwise the `MsgAggregateExchangeRatePrevote` would override the current registered outstanding prevote for the validator.

 ### Pseudo Feeder